bart-kroon/TM1/doc/configuring.md

     * 1: content ID,
     * 2: test ID,
     * 3: atlas ID,
-    * 4, 5: frame width and height.
+    * 4, 5, 6: frame width, frame height and video format.
 * **inputOccupancyVideoFramePathFmt**: the path format of the uncompresed occupancy video data (OVD), consumed by the Decoder for out-of-band video decoding, e.g. for testing alternative video codecs, with the same placeholders as `inputGeometryVideoFramePathFmt`.
 * **inputTextureVideoFramePathFmt**: the path format of the uncompresed attribute video data (AVD) with attribute ID `ATTR_TEXTURE`, consumed by the Decoder for out-of-band video decoding, e.g. for testing alternative video codecs, with the same placeholders as `inputGeometryVideoFramePathFmt`.
 * **inputPackedVideoFramePathFmt**: the path format of the uncompresed packed video data (PVD), consumed by the Decoder for out-of-band video decoding, with the same placeholders as `inputGeometryVideoFramePathFmt`.